 He entertains a national audience on the MLB Home Plate Channel of Sirius/XM Radio Channel 89 where he hosts a baseball nostalgia show, REMEMBER WHEN, Saturday mornings at 8 a.m.

 He is also on staff at MLB.com in its multimedia department as an anchor/reporter.

 Thanks to his extraordinary access within the baseball community, Mr. Randall wrote his first book at the invitation of Sports Publishing LLC, MORE TALES FROM THE YANKEE DUGOUT.
 The original stories of 75 people presently or formerly associated with the franchise received critical acclaim.

-He later contributed numerous interviews for Donald Trump’s “The Best Golf Advice I Ever Received” for Triumph Books and wrote portions of Larry King’s book, again interviewing celebrities for “My Dad and Me: Life’s Lessons Learned from My Father.”
+Ed contributed numerous interviews for Donald Trump’s “The Best Golf Advice I Ever Received” for Triumph Books and wrote portions of Larry King’s book, again interviewing celebrities, for “My Dad and Me: Life’s Lessons Learned from My Father.”

-His newest entry, “BASEBALL FOR THE UTTERLY CONFUSED,” has just been published by McGraw-Hill.
+His newest entry, “BASEBALL FOR THE UTTERLY CONFUSED,” was published in the spring of 2010 by McGraw-Hill.

 Throughout his career, he has been a committed and active participant in many charitable causes.
 His most important life’s work, though, is as a cancer survivor, having established ED RANDALL’S FANS FOR THE CURE, a 501-c3 charity born in 2003 dedicated to the proposition of spreading the twin gospels of prostate cancer awareness and the life-saving value of early detection, to which Ed can personally attest.